knockoffduck/chat-app-project/README.md

 10. Enter a prompt in the chat input field and click the send button to get a response from the chatbot.

-To be edited:
 11. The chat history is stored in the `chats/history.json` file, which is loaded and saved automatically by the `generate_text` function.
 You can view the chat history by opening the file in a text editor or by reading the contents of the file in your Python code.
+The chat history can be filtered and displayed by navigating to `http://127.0.0.1:5000/search/1` and entering a keyword in the search bar.

 12. The user account page is located at `http://127.0.0.1:5000/account`, which can be reached by clicking the "Account" navigation on the navigation menu.
 This page allows a user to make and save changes to their profile, which is saved to the database.

+13. The drop-down menu (down arrow next to your username) allows you to toggle dark mode OFF/ON, clear the conversations displayed on the chat page, view your profile (navigates you to `http://127.0.0.1:5000/account`) and logout of the application.

 ## Testing
 Tests for the web application include: tests to ensure eaach flask route can be accessed successfully, correct password hashing, valid registration and login, handling for invalid registration and login, and successful profile changes.